yannS2016/iotivity-constrained-arduino/README.md

 all patch files are under iotivity-constrained-arduino/patches

- cd iotivity-constrained-arduino/patches
+ cd iotivity-constrained-arduino/adapter/iotivity-constrained

- - patch -p0 < arduino_socket.patch
+ - patch -p0 < ../../patches/iotivity_constrained.patch

+ cd $ARDUINO_DIR
- - patch -p0 < arduino_time.patch
+ - patch -p0 < ~/iotivity-constrained-arduino/patches/arduino_socket.patch
- - patch -p0 <iotivity_constrained.patch
+ - patch -p0 < ~/iotivity-constrained-arduino/patches/arduino_time.patch

 **Note:** The port was initially tested on commit(0840e0a41a95fcff725e498fc7245a828a1a65a3) based on this work [esp32 iotivity](https://github.com/espressif/esp32-iotivity).